postmanlabs/labs-docs/src/pages/docs/administration/sso/microsoft-adfs.md

 1. Download the `FederationMetadata.xml` file.
 You can often find this file at: `https://<Federation Service name>/FederationMetadata/2007-06/FederationMetadata.xml`
 1. Collect the Identity Provider Single Sign-On URL, Identity Provider Issuer, and X.509 Certificate from the metadata file and enter these values in the [Team](https://app.getpostman.com/dashboard/teams) page under **Identity Provider Details**.

-### Step 6: Enable the RelayState parameter on your ADFS servers
+### Step 6: Enable the RelayState parameter on your AD FS servers

-Next, you must enable the RelayState parameter on your ADFS servers.
+Next, you must enable the RelayState parameter on your AD FS servers.

-* For ADFS 2.0, open the following file in a text editor:
+* For AD FS 2.0, open the following file in a text editor:

     ```shell
     %systemroot%\inetpub\adfs\ls\web.config
     ```

-* For ADFS 3.0, open the following file in a text editor:
+* For AD FS 3.0, open the following file in a text editor:

     ```shell
     %systemroot%\ADFS\Microsoft.IdentityServer.Servicehost.exe.config